aurimas13/Communication-of-Services/README.md

 # Tests

+Test folder to check the functionality of created API event can be found [here](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer/Tests).
-An overview of functions found inside a module - [tests.py](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Tests/tests.py):
+An overview of functions found inside a module - [tests.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Tests/tests.py) are:
 - *test_correct_parse_date_ymd()* tests if the correct date is parsed.
 - *test_correct_parse_date_md()* tests if the correct date is parsed.
 - *test_is_date_in_past_old()* tests if the old date is in the past.